 Welcome to thehistoricallinguistchannel.com!

 Take a look around!
-If there is anything you’re missing, a question you wish to raise, or a discussion you would like to see, please let us know by sending us an email (see “Contact”) and we’ll do our best!
+If there is anything you’re missing, a question you wish to raise, or a discussion you would like to see, please let me know by sending me a message (see Contact) and I’ll do my best!

 I hope that you’ll stick around and that you’ll enjoy thehistoricallinguistchannel.com!